-The Supplementary Information to Clause 19 of the ABPI Code states that administrative staff may be invited to meetings where appropriate but that spouses and other accompanying persons may not attend the meeting or receive any associated hospitality unless they are also healthcare professionals.
+The Supplementary Information to Clause 22 of the ABPI Code states that other relevant decision makers may be invited to meetings where appropriate but that spouses and other accompanying persons may not attend the meeting or receive any associated hospitality unless they are also healthcare professionals.

-Clause 19.2 of the ABPI Code sets a threshold for the cost of a meal (including drinks) provided by way of subsistence at £75 per person, excluding VAT and gratuities.
-However, the Supplementary Information to Clause 19.2 states that the maximum of £75 is appropriate only in very exceptional circumstances, such as a dinner at a residential meeting for senior consultants or a dinner at a learned society conference with substantial educational content.
+Clause 22.2 of the ABPI Code sets a threshold for the cost of a meal (including drinks) provided by way of subsistence at £75 per person, excluding VAT and gratuities.
+However, the Supplementary Information to Clause 22.2 states that the maximum of £75 is appropriate only in very exceptional circumstances, such as a dinner at a residential meeting for senior consultants or a dinner at a learned society conference with substantial educational content.
 The cost should normally be well below this figure.